EnergizeStatistics/taxi-demand-supply-gap-prediction/README.md

 We train a gradient boosting decision tree for this task.
 When exploring, we also built a multi-layer perceptron (MLP) neural network model; the performace gain did not justify the the substantially longer training time.
 The gradient boosting decision tree algorithm is not compatible with online learning.
 However, if used in a real business environment, the first opportunity to increase prediction accuracy is to utilize an online learning algorithm to dynamically adapt to new demand and supply patterns.

 Model performance is evaluated with Mean Absolute Error (MAE).
 We believe that an MAE below 0.5 would have business value.
-In a real-world situation, we will also consider root mean square error (RMSE) adapting for the financial cost of large prediction errors.
+In a real-world situation, after gaining domain knowledge of the financial cost of large prediction errors, we may consider other performace metrics such as root mean square error (RMSE).

 ## Results ##
 MAE in the hold-out dataset is 0.19, suggesting that the average difference between the actual gap and predicted gap is 0.19.
 Below is a snapshot of the live heatmap.